 Now we consider the dynamics with input delay ${\tau>0}$ arising from sensory, feedback and actuation latencies:

 cf.~(\ref{eq:segway_dynamics}).
 The effect of the delay is illustrated in Fig.~\ref{fig:segway_delay}.
 Here the same delay-free control design is used as in Fig.~\ref{fig:segway_reference}, but the dynamics are subject to the input delay ${\tau=0.1\,{\rm s}}$.
 Although the Segway realizes a stable motion, the delay leads to safety violation: the Segway collides with the obstacle ($H$ becomes negative in Fig.~\ref{fig:segway_delay}(b)).
 While collision could be avoided by buffering the obstacle, formal safety guarantees no longer hold with delay.
-Moreover, the control input is much larger for the case with input delay than without delay, cf.~Fig.~\ref{fig:segway_reference}(d) and Fig.~\ref{fig:segway_delay}(d).
-Although this example did not consider physical bounds on the control input, large inputs are undesired, and safety-critical control could become infeasible when considering input bounds.
+Moreover, the control input is much larger with delay than without delay, cf.~Fig.~\ref{fig:segway_reference}(d) and Fig.~\ref{fig:segway_delay}(d).
+Such large inputs are undesired as safety-critical control could become infeasible with input bounds.
 To overcome the unsafe behavior, the delay needs to be incorporated into the control design.

 The input delay can be tackled via predictor feedback, using Theorem~\ref{thm:safety_delay_environment}.
 We assume that the state $x_{\rm p}$ is accurately predicted (${\hat{x}_{\rm p}=x_{\rm p}}$), while the predictions ${e_{\rm p}}$, ${\dot{e}_{\rm p}}$ and ${\ddot{e}_{\rm p}}$ of the environment are uncertain.
 Hence the controller relies on estimates ${\hat{e}_{\rm p}}$, ${\hat{\dot{e}}_{\rm p}}$ and ${\hat{\ddot{e}}_{\rm p}}$ and their error bounds ${\big\| e_{\rm p} - \hat{e}_{\rm p} \big\| \leq \varepsilon_{e}}$, ${\big\| \dot{e}_{\rm p} - \hat{\dot{e}}_{\rm p} \big\| \leq \varepsilon_{\dot{e}}}$ and ${\big\| \ddot{e}_{\rm p} - \hat{\ddot{e}}_{\rm p} \big\| \leq \varepsilon_{\ddot{e}}}$.
-Analogously to~(\ref{eq:safety_condition_mrcbf_delay_environment}), we use the robustified safety constraint
+Analogously to~(\ref{eq:safety_condition_mrcbf_delay_environment}), we use the robustified safety constraint:

-with
+with:

 cf.~(\ref{eq:robustify_environment}).
 Here $\mathcal{L}$ denotes the Lipschitz coefficient of the subscripted function with respect to the argument at the end of the subscript.
-These coefficients were determined based on the detailed expressions of the Segway dynamics, and they are listed in Appendix~\ref{sec:appdx_segway_Lipschitz}.
+These coefficients were determined based on the expressions of the Segway dynamics; see Appendix~\ref{sec:appdx_segway_Lipschitz}.